 This year I bought all the ingredients to make Tilly’s Lebkuken, (a task I’ve never tackled without Mom by my side.)
 I brought everything home from the store- the molasses, the raisins, the sugar, the flour, the lemon peel – and put it away in the cupboard.
 Then I stood there thinking, “What are you doing?
 You’re no Queen of Christmas.”

 It was true.
 I could never hope to make Christmas like my mother did.
-Despite her love of all things Yuletide, I always preferred the shadows of the season.
-I cared for the ghosts in Dickens’ A Christmas Carol far more than Tiny Tim.
-I relished the part in the nativity story where the angel made the shepherds sore afraid.
+Despite her love of all things Yuletide, I’d always preferred the shadows of the season.
+I’d adored the ghosts in Dickens’ A Christmas Carol.
+I’d relished the part in the nativity story where the angel made the shepherds sore afraid.
 Even my favourite Christmas carol, “O Come, O Come, Emmanuel,” is in a minor key.

 Mom knew this about me and never seemed to mind.
 She went on her merry way and simply said “to each her own.”
 I realize now, it was her joy in embracing the season that allowed me to revel in the dark.